dmac/fezzik/README.md

 Fezzik uses a recipe system similar to Capistrano.
 Any recipe placed in your config/recipes directory will be picked up and available to the fez command.
 Some useful recipes that are not part of the fezzik core can be found in the fezzik project recipes directory.
+You can download them with fezzik:

+    fez get <recipe>

-If you write a general recipe that would be useful to other developers, please submit a pull request!
+If you write a recipe that would be useful to other developers, please submit a pull request!